 In Pennsylvania, basic child support is most often established using the Child Support Guidelines, found in the procedural Rules for Domestic Relations practice.
-The Guidelines are applied considering the “earning capacity” attributable to you and your spouse, which includes a careful analysis of net disposable.
-The computation of net disposable income is unique to your case and considers your family's actual tax liability, as well as other potential deductions from gross income.
+The Guidelines are applied considering the “earning capacity” attributable to you and your spouse, which includes a careful analysis of net disposable income.
+Computing net disposable income is unique to your case and considers your family's actual tax liability, as well as other potential deductions from gross income.

 - Unusual custody arrangements affecting entitlement to child support;